 In the world of home loan refinancing, speed and efficiency are critical to the high volume refinance companies.

 With this in mind, it is important to have your ducks in a row on the student loan front.
 For borrowers with federal student loans, this means already being enrolled in the preferred repayment plan for a couple of months.
-Prior enrollment is important because you want your credit report to be showing an accurate monthly payment.
+Prior enrollment is essential because you want your credit report to be showing an accurate monthly payment.

 Like the strategy for qualifying for a first home loan, borrowers should look to lock in the lowest possible monthly payment.
 For many, this means an income-driven repayment plan.
 Lenders will now accept very small monthly payments for underwriting purposes, even if the borrower has very large loan balances.